Introduction to the Chinese Space Station Survey Telescope (CSST): Science

 BAO and RSD can be used to measure the cosmic background expansion and structure growth history, respectively, and provide observational support for the study of dark energy.
 Therefore, the measurement of BAO and RSD is one of the key scientific goals of almost all large galaxy spectroscopic surveys.

-BAO is caused by the fact that in the early Universe, baryons and photons were coupled together, and under gravity and pressure, an oscillation similar to a sound wave was formed.
-This oscillation caused the local matter fluctuation formed and propagated outward like a sound wave, i.e. BAO.
-It can be seen as the ``standard ruler'' for measuring the cosmological distance, which is roughly 150 Mpc, and its size depends on cosmological parameters, especially the equation of state of dark energy.
+BAO is caused by the fact that in the early Universe, baryons and photons were coupled together, and under gravity and pressure, oscillation was formed.
+This oscillation caused the local matter fluctuations formed and propagated outward as sound waves, i.e. BAO.
+It can be seen as the ``standard ruler'', which is roughly 150 Mpc, for measuring the cosmological distance and the property of dark energy.

 RSD is a measure of the anisotropy of three-dimensional clustering caused by the peculiar motion of galaxies.
 Affected by the local gravitational potential, galaxies have peculiar velocities, and this information is reflected in the redshift of the galaxies.
 In spec-$z$ surveys, the redshift of galaxies can be precisely measured.
 If the sample is large enough, we can use statistical methods to obtain information about the gravitational potential and structure formation at a given redshift.
 The RSD data can be directly used to constrain cosmological parameters, especially those related to structure formation, such as the equation of state of dark energy.